AdobeDocs/commerce-php/src/pages/developer/cache/page/public-content.md

 title: Public content
 ---

-By default, all pages in Magento are cacheable, but you can disable caching if necessary (e.g., payment method return page, debug page, or AJAX data source).
+By default, all pages in Adobe Commerce and Magento Open Source are cacheable, but you can disable caching if necessary (e.g., payment method return page, debug page, or AJAX data source).

 ## Caching